Are you at your witt’s end trying to save cold baby goat kids after they are born?

 And you should have one in your kidding kit.
-If you don’t have one, get one now here.
+See what else I have in my Kidding Kit Here

 A low temperature in goats confirms a hypothermia case.
 Goat temperature should be 101-103 degrees Fahrenheit.
 Any temperature below 100 is considered hypothermic.